DiamondLightSource/dls-normsql/.dae-devops/docs/testing.rst

 Each test will write files into its own directory::

-    /tmp/dls-normsql/tests/....
+    /tmp/dls-normsql/tests/*

 The tests clear their directory when they start, but not when they finish.
-This allows peeking in there to see what's been written by the test.
+This allows you to examine what's been written by the test.

-.. # dae_devops_fingerprint 1801aaf6bd998d192c9fb4cdd6c3e79f
+.. # dae_devops_fingerprint 69544ab25d1fea250e99af1cf0c84506